Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an international reputation.Find out more

 National Museums Liverpool, National Museums Scotland,

 Conservation, Plowden and Smith Ltd. and Sarah Peek Conservation.

 "I have had the opportunity to work on some truly impressive and important objects requiring varying degrees of treatment.
 One completed project was the conservation of a Chinese Export Hard-Paste Porcelain Blue and White 'Soldier' Vase and Lid, from the Kangxi Period (1662-1722) from the factories possibly in Jingdezhen in China.

 A comprehensive programme of work included the removal and dismantling of previous restoration, cleaning, bonding and filling areas to replace lost material and retouching missing decoration.
 Thorough examination and research was undertaken, supported by documentary photographs, to assess the condition and to observe the extent of the previous repairs.
 It has been an immense pleasure to work on such a challenging, historically important and decorative piece."

 Harriet Sylvester, Graduate Diploma, Conservation of Ceramics and Related Materials

-Lorna has been a tutor then Programme Leader at West Dean College for fifteen years and prior to that was employed as a conservator in national institutions and in the private sector.
+Lorna has been a tutor then Subject Leader at West Dean College of Arts and Conservation for 16 years and prior to that was employed as a conservator in national institutions and in the private sector.